ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 2. Run `make bootstrap` to install all dependencies, both external and internal.
 I suggest you try everything is working before the next step by trying your packages.
 3. Run `npx lerna publish from-package`.
 Check that the packages that are shown are the correct ones.
 If publishing fails, check the org and registry you are trying to publish on.

 If you are using the GitHub registry, check [Github's tutorial](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).
 Specially the part about [publishing multiple packages on the same repository](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#publishing-multiple-packages-to-the-same-repository).
+See the `"url"` key in the `package.json` files above!.

 ### Note about using the packages.